-2The model is able to match the inflation variance ratios highlighted in Duffee (2016).
-To compute the dataimplied inflation variance ratios for long horizons, we rely on a statistical model of inflation and bond yields.
+2To compute the data-implied inflation variance ratios for long horizons, we rely on a statistical model of inflation and bond yields.
 We extend the unconditional inflation variance ratios proposed by Duffee (2016) by modeling the dynamics of conditional inflation variance ratios.
 Accounting for conditional information (stochastic volatility) improves the statistical model's fit and better aligns the data and structural model implied inflation variance moments.
 The fraction of yield news variation that is attributable to variation in inflation news is higher when conditional information is accounted for.
 Nevertheless, these larger estimates still pose a challenge for existing macro-finance models that rely heavily on the expected inflation channel for yield news innovations.